If the sun warms the soul, it can also wreak havoc on the skin. Sunburn is a good example. How do you prevent and treat it?

-We have all forgotten to protect our skin from excessive sun exposure at some time or other and paid a heavy price for it.
-A sunburn is sometimes a harsh reminder of our carelessness that can last a few hours, and oftentimes, a few days.
+We have all forgotten to protect our skin from excessive sun exposure… and paid a heavy price for it.
+A sunburn can be a harsh reminder of our carelessness that can last a few hours, and often, a few days.

-A sunburn is nothing more than a burn, damage made to the skin by overexposure to the sun’s ultraviolet rays.
-In this day and age, getting a sunburn is often perceived either as a sign of negligence or of carelessness.
+A sunburn is nothing more than a burn, damage made to the skin caused by overexposure to ultraviolet rays.
+Nowadays, getting a sunburn is often seen as a sign of negligence.

-The symptoms of a sunburn, which appear in the hours following sun exposure, typically include redness, swelling and a feeling of discomfort, pain, burning sensation, warmth to the touch, and general malaise.
-In more serious cases, blisters or peeling skin are observed in the days that follow.
+The symptoms of a sunburn, which appear within hours of sun exposure, typically include redness, swelling and a feeling of discomfort, pain, burning sensation, heat to the touch, and general malaise.
+In more serious cases, blistering or peeling skin may be noted in the days that follow.
 A sunburn can sometimes be accompanied by fever.

-Certain people are more at risk of getting a sunburn; for example, those who have light-coloured skin or hair and who live in very sunny regions or who take certain medications that can make skin more sensitive to the sun.
+Some people are at greater risk of sunburn, such as those with pale skin or hair, those who live in very sunny regions or who take certain medications that can make the skin more sensitive to the sun.

-As is the case for any wound affecting the integrity of the skin, a sunburn requires first aid treatment.
+As with any injury that affects the integrity of the skin, a sunburn requires first aid.

 Of course, exposure to the rays of a tanning bed can also cause a sunburn.
-Additionally, overexposure to ultraviolet rays (whether or not they originate from a natural source) can be at the root of other skin problems such as premature aging of the skin and some types of cancers.
+Additionally, overexposure to ultraviolet rays (from natural or unnatural sources) can cause other skin problems such as premature aging of the skin and some types of cancers.

 Limiting exposure to rays is the best way to prevent a sunburn.
-The use of a quality sunscreen is required for each sun exposure.
-Your pharmacist can provide information on the measures to take for adequate sun protection.
+The use of a quality sunscreen is required every time you are exposed to it.
+Your pharmacist can provide information on appropriate protective measures.

-Avoiding excessive sun exposure can also protect you from the unpleasantness of heatstroke, a potentially serious condition.
+Avoiding too much sun can also protect you from suffering from heatstroke, a potentially serious condition.

 In the case of a sunburn, apply the following measures:

-Prevention is always the best strategy to avoid a sunburn!
-If you experience it, try to learn from your mistakes, and for future reference, talk to your pharmacist who will be able to give you several valuable tips regarding sun protection.
+Prevention is always the best strategy to avoid getting sunburned!
+If you experience one, try to learn from your mistakes.
+For future consideration, speak to your pharmacist who can give you several valuable tips on sun protection and first aid.